lbryio/lbry.com/content/news/18-its-time-to-liberate-anne-franks-diary.md

 Anne died in the Bergen-Belsen concentration camp in 1945 at the age of 15.
 Herein lies the roots of the copyright battle over her diary.

 The Anne Frank Fonds now holds the copyright.
 The foundation was set up by Anne’s father, Otto Frank, before his death in 1980.
 Under the law, the diary should become public domain on January 1, 2016 – 70 years after Anne’s death.
 But Anne Frank Fonds now claims Otto was a coauthor, even though he was previously considered the “editor.”
-The foundation now insists Otto’s coauthorship extends the copyright to 2050 – 70 years after *his* death.
+The foundation now insists Otto’s co-authorship extends the copyright to 2050 – 70 years after *his* death.

 Of course, Anne Frank Fonds stands to collect a significant amount of money in royalties over that time.